Pumpkin & Cheese Coiled Pastries

-Pumpkin or butternut filo-like coiled pastries are delectable, fragrant with the warming spices of cinnamon and cloves.
+Pumpkin or butternut filo-like coiled pastries, boyos de kalavasa are delectable, with a medley of Greek cheese and warming spices of cinnamon and cloves.

-The distinctive coil or “rose“ shape is said to have been symbolic of the “Island of Roses”, Isola de les Rose as the Italians called this beautiful island during their occupation from 1912.
+The distinctive coil or ‘rose’ shape, like the Turkish gül böreği, is said to have been symbolic of the ‘Island of Roses’, Isola de les Rose as the Italians called this beautiful island during their occupation from 1912.

 ½ cup grated feta cheese

 For the dough:

 ¼ tsp active dry yeast

 mix ½ cup melted butter with ½ cup olive oil in a small bowl

 mix ½ cup of flour with 1 tbsp grated sharp hard cheese

 2 tbsp confectioner’s (icing) sugar mixed with ½ tsp cinnamon